Helediron/dualuniverse/README.md

 Installation instructions:

 - Install ship elements, programming board and screen.
-- Copy the whole file content to clipboard, then right-click programming board, "Advanced, Paste Lua configuration from clipboard".
+- Copy the whole JSON file content to clipboard, then right-click programming board, "Advanced, Paste Lua configuration from clipboard".
 - Link programming board to screen, core and antigravity generator.
 The core and generator show a warning that event will be wiped.
 That is okay and answer "YES".
 - Turn on screen and programming board